lisapearl/linking-problem-code/README.md

 # linking-problem-code
 Code related to verb class learning with the Linking Problem

-### Readme file for predicate_learner python code which is used to implement various theories of solving the linking problem as measured by the ability to form verb classes. ("Predicate learner" therefore refers to verb learning.)
+### Readme file for (1) predicate_learner python code which is used to
+    implement various theories of solving the linking problem as measured by the ability to form verb classes ("Predicate learner" therefore refers to verb learning) and (2) the Tolerance Principle analysis code (derived-linking-tolp/get_pattern_counts.pl) which
+    is used to do a link-based Tolerance Principle analysis on linking pattern data available in the input-representations subdirectory.

-***Updated by Lisa Pearl, 2/15/18
+***Updated by Lisa Pearl, 6/29/18

-***If using this code, please cite the following paper:
+***If using this code, please cite one or more of the following papers:
 Pearl, Lisa & Sprouse, Jon.
 2018 manuscript.
 Comparing solutions to the linking problem using an integrated quantitative framework of language acquisition.
 University of California, Irvine and University of Connecticut, Storrs.

+Pearl, Lisa & Sprouse, Jon.
+2018 manuscript.
+The acquisition of linking theories: A Tolerance Principle approach to learning UTAH and rUTAH.
+University of California, Irvine and University of Connecticut, Storrs.

-**Note: This code requires the numpy and scipy python libraries.
+***Note: The predicate_learner code requires the numpy and scipy python libraries.

+****************************
+predicate_learner code (learning verb classes)
 ****************************
 (1) Basic usage
 Put the predicate-learner.py file in a directory of your choice.
 Navigate to that directory and run the code.
 If your input file is the predicates.sampleinput file, you could do it this way from the command line and get the default options.